“[On the Run]…should be read by anyone with an interest in poverty, policing, or mass incarceration.”

 Forty years in, the War on Drugs has done little to curb drug use or sales.
 It has, however, created a little-known surveillance state in America’s most disadvantaged neighborhoods.
 In her provocative book On the Run: Fugitive Life in an American City, sociologist Alice Goffman examines the largely hidden world of police beatings, court fees, sentencing hearings, and low-level warrants that pervade daily life for young people in one poor Black neighborhood in Philadelphia.

 As an undergraduate at the University of Pennsylvania, Goffman got a job in the campus cafeteria, where she worked with a group of elderly Black women who managed the lunch and dinner service.
 By sophomore year, she had moved into the neighborhood she calls 6th Street and befriended the grandchildren of these cafeteria workers: young men caught up in court cases, probation and parole supervision, and low-level warrants.
-She spent the rest of college and four years of graduate school around 6th Street, documenting the way that the police and prisons have come to organize everyday life, not only for young men dipping and dodging the authorities, but also for their partners, family members, and neighbors.
+She spent the rest of college and four years of graduate school around 6th Street, documenting the way that the police and prisons have come to organize everyday life, not only for young men dodging the authorities, but also for their partners, family members, and neighbors.